skywalker323/pages/105_construct_binary_tree_from_preorder_and_inorde.md

 For each step, find the root first, then partition the problem into sub problem by calculating the new range.

+// prel + 1, prel + 1 + leftnum - 1 =&gt;  leftnums nodes exists in left tree and they

+// next to prel until the next root of next right tree starts bcz it is preorder

 ### Solutions:

 ```java
 /**